Trigger tells you when Trump tweets about your stocks

 If you’re looking for an example of Trump’s ability to influence public markets with 140 characters, look no further than yesterday’s Toyota hullabaloo.
 Trump threatened a nondescript tax on the company if it moved some of its production to Mexico.

 In response, the stock dipped roughly $0.77 instantaneously on the NYSE.
-Not a fantastically large amount, in-fact a very small overall percentage change, but in high volumes, it matters.
+Not a fantastically large amount — in fact, a very small overall percentage change, but in high volumes, it matters.
 And more importantly, it makes a point about the cause and effect relationship between President-elect Trump and public markets.

 Cause